oracle-livelabs/security/database/advanced/avdf-restructured/assess-discover.md

 1. Expand **Sensitive Object Sets (2)** and click the one created for you: **EmployeeSearchSensitiveApplicationObjects**
     ![AVDF](./images/360-9b.png "AVDF - Sensitive Object Sets")
-    **Note:** This group represents a set of most sensitive objects in employees_search DB, and will be used later while creating policies.
+    **Note:** This group represents a set of most sensitive objects in **employees_search**, and will be used later while creating policies.
 Consider creating such sets to simply the management of policies.
 2. Close the popup.

 </details>